OpenSWE1R/swe1r-re/RE:-Input-config.md

     v13[1] = 1;
     v13[2] = 10;
   }

-  if ( a1 < 0 || a1 == 0) {
+  // Mark last entry in each device type if ( a1 < 0 || a1 == 0) {
     byte_4D5FC0[12 * dword_4D5E20[0]] = -1;
   }